mapkyca/Encrypted-Client-Side-Sessions/README.md

 This is an example for storing PHP session data securely on the client browser in a cookie.

+To be clear: This is a proof of concept, there are many improvements to how you deploy the encryption if you want to use this in a production system (authentication, PFS, etc etc etc).

 Why do this?
 ------------